 - Prepare the mascarpone.
-In a stand mixer or a large bowl with a hand mixer, cream the vegan butter until fluffy, about 2-3 minutes Add in the powdered sugar and vanilla extract, and continue cream together until smooth.
-Then add in the yogurt, and cream together until fluffy.
+In a stand mixer or a large bowl with a hand mixer, cream the vegan butter and cream cheese until fluffy, about 2-3 minutes Add in the powdered sugar and vanilla extract, and continue cream together until smooth.
+Then add in the dairy free yogurt, and cream together until fluffy.
 Use a tablespoon of dairy free milk as needed to help with the texture.
 Place the mascarpone in the fridge until ready to use.

 - Assembly: brew the espresso and make sure you have a 6×9″ or 8×8″ baking pan.
 Remove the mascarpone from the fridge.
 Dip one ladyfinger into the espresso, and be careful not to soak it too much.
 Just make sure it’s entirely covered in the espresso.
 Remove the ladyfinger from the espresso and place in the dish.
 Repeat with the half of the ladyfingers until the first layer is complete.
 You’ll have half for the second layer.
 Spoon half of the mascarpone on top of the first layer of lady fingers.
 Repeat for the second layer, dipping the ladyfingers into the espresso, topping with mascarpone.